vaishnavibv13/Time-Series-Analysis--SARIMA/README.md

 ## Problem statement

-The data represents the number of employees in thousands of persons as monthly averages from January, 1990 to December 2018.
-This project predicts the number of employees in thousands of persons as monthly averages for the year 2019.
+The data represents the number of employees (in thousands of persons as monthly averages) in hospitality sector in California from January, 1990 to December 2018.
+This project forecasts the number of employees (in thousands of persons as  monthly averages) for the year 2019.